S T O R Y T E L L I N G

 Glass is light, Glass is colour, Glass is magic

-Curiosity of these materials and captivating power of glass led Jariet to explore the intrinsic relationship of glass and metal.
+Curiosity of these two noble materials led Jariet to explore the intrinsic relationship of metal and glass.
 ‘The alchemy, parallel, and hot fusion of both mediums’.
 She researched, experiment and developed own metal alloys which she successfully mixes with glass using lost-wax techniques, and kiln-cast into aesthetic form of work of art, depicting the beauty of nature and the natural world.
-These are unique and one-of-a-kind pieces.
+These are unique one-of-a-kind pieces.